RedstoneBommel/Light-and-Deco/README.md

 With this datapack it is possible to create invisible item frames.
 This applies to both the glowing item frames and the normal ones.

-Crafting Recipe Invisible Item Frame:
+Crafting Recipe Invisible Glow Item Frame:
 ![2024-12-07_11 45 29](https://github.com/user-attachments/assets/d7640ad7-0df2-4836-9c5c-055c496edccd)

-Crafting Recipe Invisible Glowing Item Frame:
+Crafting Recipe Invisible Item Frame:
 ![2024-12-07_11 45 23](https://github.com/user-attachments/assets/11ce7987-45ff-4442-a05e-76c2c4cc90a0)

-Crafting Recipe:
+Left - (above with the new invisible one, below the old one that you can see), Right - (above with the new invisible glowing one, below the old one that you can see):
 ![2024-12-07_11 48 26](https://github.com/user-attachments/assets/98b5bbeb-242f-4801-ad70-d649cd0d02d1)

 It is also possible to create light sources with this datapack that emit a light level of 15 but are completely invisible, allowing you to illuminate the world better without having annoying torches everywhere.